10 Best Bike Dash Cams for 2026: Top Picks

 How Much Storage Do I Need for Multi-Hour Continuous Recording?

 Yes, rules vary by region.
 Most areas permit cameras on bikes but regulate audio recording, privacy in certain locations, and whether the mount obstructs your vision or controls.
 Check your local traffic and privacy laws before recording on public roads, particularly in areas with strict data protection requirements.
+Some jurisdictions also restrict where helmet-mounted cameras may be used.

 Do Dash Cams Require Professional Installation or Wiring to the Bike?